mjhanninen/nreplops-tool/man/nr.1.md

 **\--wait-port-file** _seconds_

-:   Waits _seconds_ for a port file to appear in case none can be found
+:   Waits _seconds_ for the port file to become available in case of none exists
-    immediately.
-If _seconds_ elapses before a port file becomes available then the program execution is aborted with a timeout status.
+    when the program starts.
+After _seconds_ have elapsed the program aborts execution with the timeout status unless the port file has become available.

-    This option can be given without supplying any expression input.
-In that case the program just waits for the port file and, upon success, returns immediately with a success status.
+    This option can be given without supplying any expression to be sent to the server.
+In that case the program just waits for the port file and when it appears returns immediately with a success status.

 ## Evaluation options